 Download Android 14 GSI: How to Install on Any Smartphone

 Suppose you’ve any Pixel models such as Pixel 4a, Pixel 4a 5G, Pixel 5, Pixel 5a, Pixel 6, Pixel 6 Pro, Pixel 6a, Pixel 7, or Pixel 7 Pro with the Android 13 stock stable build running.
-In that case, you’ll be able to install the Android 14 Developer Preview Beta build accordingly.
+In that case, you can install the Android 14 Developer Preview Beta build accordingly.
 But what about the other non-Pixel Android device users?
-Well, non-Pixel Android device users can also run the official latest Android 14 firmware by flashing the Generic System Images (GSI) manually.
+Non-Pixel Android device users can also run the official latest Android 14 firmware by flashing the Generic System Images (GSI) manually.

 But your non-Pixel Android smartphone or tablet device must be running on the Android 8.0 Oreo operating system at least to be eligible for Project Treble support by Google itself.
 That means if your Android device runs on Android Oreo or above system, it must be compatible with Project Treble.
-So, in that sense, you’ll be able to manually flash the GSI file on your handset by following the proper steps to install the latest Android OS whatsoever.
+So, in that sense, you’ll be able to manually flash the GSI file on your handset by following the proper steps to install the latest Android OS.

 Download Android 14 GSI: How to Install on Any Smartphone